 Take a break

-Christmas time can drive you crazy, so plan fixed times in advance in which you have to relax.
+The Christmas season can be stressful, so plan fixed times in advance in which you have to relax.
 Add it to your calendar because it’s as important as buying gifts.
-Treat yourself to a little break from the stress of Christmas.
+Treat yourself to a little break.
 No matter how many times you choose to “take it easy this year,” Christmas time can often be very overwhelming.
 Create some me-time.
 A good option can be to drive out of the city and enjoy the peace and nature.
 This little mental “restart” works miracles against Christmas hectic.

 Shop for cards and wrapping alternatives